 Rates are based on a sliding fee scale.
 For more information, contact firstname.lastname@example.org.

-On June 19-21, 2013, DESC will be at the 2013 Washington Behavioral Healthcare Conference in Yakima, WA.
-DESC will be presenting several workshops that include tracts that focus on innovative, effective and creative approaches to healthcare integration in clinical and supportive housing settings.
-In May, DESC participated in WA State's Annual Conference on Ending Homelessness held in Tacoma, WA and presented nine informative workshops on Housing First track.
+On June 19-21, 2013, DESC attended the 2013 Washington Behavioral Healthcare Conference in Yakima, WA.
+DESC presented several workshops that include tracts that focus on innovative, effective and creative approaches to healthcare integration in clinical and supportive housing settings.
+In May 2013, DESC participated in WA State's Annual Conference on Ending Homelessness held in Tacoma, WA and presented nine informative workshops on Housing First track.
 View a list of DESC's topics to both conference here.

-Following the success of the 2012 Housing First Partners Conference, DESC and Pathways to Housing present the 2014 Housing First Partners Conference, Housing First and Systems Change, scheduled next Spring in Chicago, Illinois, March 11-14, 2014.
-For more information, please visit hfpartnersconference.com.
+Following the success of the 2012 Housing First Partners Conference, DESC and Pathways to Housing present the 2014 Housing First Partners Conference, Housing First and Systems Change, on March 11-14, 2014 in Chicago, Illinois.
+Early bird registration rates end January 20, 2014 For more information, please visit hfpartnersconference.com.

 DESC and Pathways to Housing presented the first ever national Housing First Partners Conference in New Orleans, LA on March 21-23, 2012.
 The conference was attended by over 650 service providers, federal, state and local government officials, researchers, advocates, trainers, peers and thought leaders engaged in ending homelessness through here..
 Watch a 4-minute video of highlights from the New Orleans conference and download 2012 session presentations